Have you always wanted to swim with wild dolphins?

 Needless to say, there were smiles all around as we clambered out of our wetsuits back at base and enjoyed a very welcome warm shower before heading off to eat lunch at a nearby cafe.

-Watch the short video I made about swimming with dolphins in New Zealand
+Watch the short video I made about swimming with dolphins in Akaroa, New Zealand

 Ready to book your dolphin swim in Akaroa?
 Check out the latest prices and time slots here.

-Final Things to Know When Swimming With Wild Dolphins
+Final Things to Know When Swimming With Dolphins in Akaroa

 Before you book your New Zealand dolphin swim experience, there are a few things you should know: